byuccl/dac_sdc_2022/_pages/hls_integration_tutorial.md

 ### Previous: [Vitis Tutorial]({% link _pages/vitis_tutorial.md %})

+This page discusses how you can export your IP from Vitis HLS to be used in a Vivado project, and ultimately to communicate with the HLS accelerator from a Vitis software proj ect.

+## Modifying Your Hardware

 ### Exporting your HLS as IP
-This section discusses how you can export your IP from Vivado HLS to be used in a Vivado project.
   Since our goal is to communicate with the HLS IP from software, we will add a Slave AXI connection to our HLS IP core so that it can be connected to the ARM AXI bus.

 * Run Vitis HLS and open your project from the last assignment.
 * Add a directive to your top-level hardware function.
 Choose the *INTERFACE* directive type, and change the mode to an AXI4-Lite Slave (*s_axilite*).
+* Set the *INTERFACE* of the *input* parameter to also be the AXI4-Lite bus.
 * Run C Synthesis.
 * Click *Solution->Export RTL*, and make sure the Format Selection is set to * Vivado IP (.zip)*.
 * Close Vivado HLS.
 * Unzip your IP to a folder, for example, I used `unzip digitrec.zip -d lab_vitis/ip/digitrec/`

+**Bug fix**: I ran into a bug in Vitis 2020.2 that I had to fix.
+Look in your *\<ip_dir\>/drivers/digitrec_v1_0/src/Makefile* and look for **three** commented out lines that start with '#echo'.
+Remove these lines from the Makefile.
+See <https://forums.xilinx.com/t5/High-Level-Synthesis-HLS/Bug-HLS-2020-2-generated-makefile-compilation-error-in-vitis/td-p/1206772>

 ### Adding your IP to Vivado